White Star, Saskatchewan

 White Star, is an unincorporated community north of Saskatchewan's third largest city, Prince Albert, Saskatchewan, Canada.
-White Star is located within the Buckland Rural Municipality.
-The community is located on Saskatchewan Highway 780 and the Viterra inland terminal is served by Carlton Trail Railway.
+White Star is located within the Rural Municipality of Buckland No. 491.
+The community is located on Highway 780 and the Viterra inland terminal is served by Carlton Trail Railway.

 The White Star post-office opened on July 1, 1914 and was in operation until December 31, 1964.